 To maintain the company and its infrastructure and end its monopoly, parliament passed the Trade with Africa Act 1697 (9 Will.
 3 c.
 26).
 Among other provisions, this act opened the African trade to all English merchants who paid a ten per cent levy to the Company on all goods exported from Africa.
 This development was advantageous for merchants in Bristol even if, like the Bristolian Edward Colston, they had already been involved in the trade.
 The number of slaves transported on English ships increased dramatically.
 The Company continued purchasing and transporting slaves until 1731, when it abandoned slaving in favor of ivory and gold dust.
 From 1668 to 1722, the Royal African Company provided gold to the English Mint.
 Coins made with such gold were designed with an elephant below the bust of the king and/or queen.
 This gold also gave the coinage its name, the guinea.

-Records show that between 1662 and 1731, the Company transported approximately 212,000 slaves, of whom 44,000 died in route.
+Records show that between 1662 and 1731, the Company transported approximately 212,000 slaves, of whom 44,000 died in route of the Middle Passage.
 By that time, they also transported slaves to English colonies in North America.
 Ship’s crew mortality rates were often similar and sometimes greater than the mortality rates amongst the slaves.
 Its profits made a major contribution to the increase in the financial power of those who controlled the City of London.
 The RAC lasted until 1752.